 Activities and Resources: The provision of affordable homeownership opportunities for low- and moderate-income City residents and employees working within the City has been identified as the City's highest housing priority.
 Homeownership assistance, which is the main strategy for providing such opportunities to eligible households in these income groups, is primarily offered by the City through the Homeownership Assistance Program (HAP) and the Moderate Income Homeownership Program (MIHP).
 HAP serves households with incomes up to HUD's Section 8 low-income limits (\$56,500 for a family of four as of February 20, 2003) and provides a deferred-payment second trust loan of up to \$35,000 for downpayment and closing cost assistance.
-MIHP serves households with incomes between the Section 8 low-income limits and a City-established maximum income limit (currently \$79,500 for a households of three or more persons) and provides a deferred-payment second trust loan of up to \$20,000 for downpayment and closing cost assistance.
+MIHP serves households with income limits (currently \$79,500 for a households of three or more persons) and provides a deferred-payment second trust loan of up to \$20,000 for downpayment and closing cost assistance.